Last updated on December 26, 2022

 Food, pets, pollen and dust are the most common allergens, but they are not the only things that can cause allergic reactions.
 Some individuals are allergic to gold.
 Although gold allergy is not necessarily due to the gold itself but the metals in it, such as nickel, people still experience a reaction when in contact with certain types of gold.

 What Is Gold Allergy?

-In general, allergies to gold are very rare.
-But an allergy to the nickel that contains gold alloy is quite common, meaning you most likely experience a reaction when in contact with nickel and not the gold.
+In general, allergies to gold itself are rare.
+However, allergy to nickel that contains gold is quite common, meaning you most likely experience a reaction when in contact with nickel and not the gold.

 What Is Allergy to Nickel?

 As we know, pure gold is too soft to be used in jewellery manufacturing.
 That is why pure gold is often mixed with nickel and other metals to make it harder and more suitable for production.
 The lower the purity of gold alloy, the larger part of it consists of other metals.
 As a result, low-karat gold jewellery is more likely to cause allergic reactions.

 However, you should be aware that not all gold types contain the same concentration of nickel, meaning if you are sensitive to nickel, a reaction may only happen when wearing certain types of gold.
 For example, it is possible to have two rings of the same karat and only one of them to cause an allergy.

 What to Do If You Are Allergic to Nickel

 In case you have a nickel allergy, you may switch to gold jewellery of a higher karat grade.
 Most people with such an allergy cannot wear 10k gold, which is why you need to try higher karats until you find a suitable type for you.